ialbert/biostar-central/README.md

 From the biostar source directory:

+    # Install the requirements.
     pip install -r requirements/base.txt

+    # Load the environment variables.
+    source conf/defaults.env

+    # Initialize, import test data and run the site.
     ./biostar.sh init import run

 Visit `http://locahost:8080` to see the site loaded with default settings.